CrackinLLC/Zeyon/README.md

-# EchoTS
+# Zeyon

 _NOTE:_ As of 10/2/24, this project is not ready for standalone use.
 It is the underlying architecture for another project currently being built, and is in the process of being abtracted for use across many other projects.
 If this note is still here, then the library is probably not yet ready for general use.

-EchoTS is a TypeScript-based framework designed to streamline the development of dynamic, data-driven web applications.
+Zeyon is a TypeScript-based framework designed to streamline the development of dynamic, data-driven web applications.
 It provides a robust and type-safe MVC architecture, enabling developers to build scalable and maintainable applications in Typescript, with ease.

 ## Key Features